These privacy policies were last modified January 28, 2020.

 We may use your Personal Data to contact you with email newsletters, email marketing or promotional emailed materials and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or instructions provided in any email we send or by contacting us.

 We may also collect information how the Service is accessed and used ("Usage Data").
 This Usage Data may include information such as your computer's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the usage of certain functions of the Application, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+None of this data is shared with third-party sources.
+Usage data is only used for internal purposes.

 Tracking & Cookies Data